yampilop/RHOSPVirtLab/README.md

 To start/restart the installation from scratch, you can edit the options.yml file and set `cleanup: True` instead of `False`.

-You can also add `--extra-vars "cleanup=True|bool" to the ansible-playbook command.
+You can also add `--extra-vars "cleanup=True"` to the ansible-playbook command.

 ## Execute the Ansible Playbook